 If they decide that’s the right plan of action, what are some modern solutions businesses can look at in replacing their AS/400?
 One option is Odoo, a powerful open-source ERP software.
-Odoo has over 10,000 apps, and because of its open-source nature, is easily customizable for individual business needs.
+Odoo has over 18,000 apps, and because of its open-source nature, is easily customizable for individual business needs.

-Another solution is Oracle+NetSuite, a cloud-based multi-tenant ERP software.
+Lastly, we have Oracle+NetSuite; a cloud-based multi-tenant ERP software.
 NetSuite is used by over 40,000 organizations worldwide.
 It offers a complete business suite and is especially well-known for its finance tools.